New Melleray: Cistercian Monks Receiving All as Christ and Preferring Christ Above All

 What’s Happening at the Abbey

-Feb 24 - Mertons Abbot...Read more> Today we completed the mealtime reading of The Spirituality of St. Paul: A Call to Imitation by Frank J. Matera, S.J.
-Our new refectory book is Merton's Abbot: The Life and Times of Dom James Fox as Revealed through Letters, Interviews with Monks, Records by Frederick D. Lucas.
+Apr 8 - Vultum Dei Quaerere...Read more> Today we completed the mealtime reading of Merton's Abbot: The Life and Times of Dom James Fox as Revealed through Letters, Interviews with Monks, Records by Frederick D. Lucas.
 Our new refectory reading is the Apostolic Constituion Vultum Dei Quaerere ("Seeking the Face of God") on women's contemplative life issued by Pope Francis.
 Our new refectory reading is Desert Father: A Journey in the Wilderness with Saint Anthony by James Cowan.